openvinotoolkit/openvino_tensorflow/README.md

         Do you wish to build TensorFlow with CUDA support? [y/N]: N No CUDA support will be enabled for TensorFlow.

-    Note that if you are running TensorFlow on a Skylake family processor then select `-march=broadwell` when prompted to specify the optimization flags:
+    :warning: Note that if you are running TensorFlow on a Skylake family processor then select `-march=broadwell` when prompted to specify the optimization flags:

         Please specify optimization flags to use during compilation when bazel option "--config=opt" is specified
         [Default is -march=native]: -march=broadwell

-    This is due to an issue in TensorFlow tracked in this issue: https://github.com/tensorflow/tensorflow/issues/17273
+    This is due to an issue in TensorFlow tracked here: https://github.com/tensorflow/tensorflow/issues/17273

 5. Prepare the pip package